hall5714/tangular/README.md

 [![Banner](https://raw.githubusercontent.com/hall5714/tangular/master/docs/images/tangular.png)](https://github.com/hall5714/tangular)

-Tangular is a set of native time and date directives and services for AngularJS.
+Tangular is a set of native time and date directives and services for AngularJS, *with no external dependencies*.
 The long-term goal of Tangular is a replacement for [Moment.js](http://momentjs.com/), particularly the timeago and calendar time.
 Tangular is still in its infancy, so use with caution.

 ## Getting Started